Few new reals: Introduction

 $\mathcal P_0$ has received some attention in the literature.
 For example, Todor\-\v{c}e\-vi\'{c} proved that $\mtcl P_0$ adds a Kurepa tree (s.\ \cite{KT}).
 Also, \cite{KT} presents a mild variant of $\mtcl P_0$ which not only preserves $\CH$ but actually forces $\diamondsuit$.

 The iterations with symmetric systems of models as side conditions that we were referring to before do not preserve $\CH$, and in fact they force $2^{\aleph_0}=\kappa>\aleph_1$.
 The reason is of course that there are no symmetry requirements on the working parts.
-Hence, even if the first stage of the iteration -- which is, essentially, $\mtcl P_0$ -- preserves $\CH$, the iterations are in fact designed to add new reals at all later (successor) stages.
+Actually, even if the first stage of the iterations---which is, essentially, $\mtcl P_0$---preserves $\CH$, the iterations are in fact designed to add new reals at all later (successor) stages.

-Something one may naturally envision at this point is the possibility to build a suitable forcing iteration with systems of models as side conditions while strengthening the symmetry constraints, so as to make them apply not only to the side condition part of the forcing but also to the working parts; one would hope to exploit the above idea in order to show that the iteration thus constructed preserves $\CH$, and would of course like to be able to do that while at the same time forcing some interesting statement.
-In the present paper we implement this idea by proving the relative consistency with $\CH$ of a very strong form of the failure of Club Guessing at $\omega_1$ known as $\Measuring$ (see \cite{EMM}), and which follows from $\PFA$.
+Something one may naturally envision at this point is the possibility to build a suitable forcing with systems of models (with mar\-kers) as side conditions while strengthening the symmetry constraints, so as to make them apply not only to the side condition part of the forcing but also to the working parts; one would hope to exploit the above idea in order to show that the forcing thus constructed preserves $\CH$, and would of course like to be able to do that while at the same time forcing some interesting statement.
+In the present paper we implement this idea by proving that a very strong form of the failure of Club Guessing at $\omega_1$ known as $\Measuring$ (see \cite{EMM}) that follows from $\PFA$ can be forced adding new reals while, nevertheless, preserving $\CH$.

 \begin{definition} $\Measuring$ holds if and only if for every sequence $\vec C=(C_\delta\,:\,\delta\in \omega_1)$, if each $C_\delta$ is a closed subset of $\delta$ in the order topology, then there is a club $C\sub\omega_1$ such that for every $\delta\in C$ there is some $\alpha<\delta$ such that either